AML-Project-Group/impersonation_detection/README.md

 * Binarised also the other dataframes, so now there are 10 dataframes to test: the original one, the 4 smaller ones and the binarised versions

+* After splitting the training set into 2 parts, some dataframes show good results (accuracy > 98%), but the best result is with the dataframe using the non-paramtric correlations: in particular the dataframe using the first 18 common features having the highest positive Kendall/Spearman correlation.
+Using only these 18 features the accuracy is 100% on the validation set

 SELECTING FEATURES (INDIVIDUAL 2) - Ian